mjtanner-github/03-JavaScript-Homework/Readme.md

 "getNumbericInpuy", the method called by the prompt box, continues to call itself until a numeric value between 8 and 128 inclusive is entered.

-* Uppercase, lowercase, both or neither.
+* Get the user preference for uppercase, lowercase, both or neither.

 The user may select (u)ppercase, (l)owercase, (b)oth or (n)either characters with the ensuing prompt box.